By Madeleine Ortiz

 Think about what you did when you first woke up this morning.
-Did you wash your face, put on a pot of coffee and then make your bed?
-Maybe you hopped in the shower, then got your kids ready for school before rushing out for the day.
-Whatever you did, it was likely pretty similar to what you did yesterday, and everyday for the last week & last month.
+Did you wash your face, put on a pot of coffee, and make your bed?
+Maybe you hopped in the shower, then got your kids ready for school before rushing out.
+Whatever you did, it was likely similar to what you did yesterday, and everyday for the last week & month.
 That’s because, according to health psychologist Dr. Michael Vallis, whether we realize it or not, we already have an established morning routine.

 1) Analyze your current morning routine.

 Even if it feels like your mornings are pretty discombobulated, Dr. Vallis is willing to bet you already have more of a morning routine than you think.
 For the next week, write down everything you do and the order you do it in for the first hour after you wake up.
 Become a morning routine detective, and be detailed with notes and observations.
-Once you have a better picture of what your current routine looks like, it will be easier to establish what works and what doesn’t.
-Highlight all the positive aspects of the routine, like making your bed everyday, or taking the time to sit down and eat a healthy breakfast.
+Once you have a better picture of what your current routine looks like, it’s easier to establish what works for you and what doesn’t.
+Highlight all the positive aspects of the routine, like making your bed, or taking the time to sit down and eat a nutritious breakfast.
 When that’s complete, without judgment, take a look at some of the habits that aren’t as helpful…. hitting the snooze button several times or scrolling through social media in bed for 20 minutes after your alarm goes off.

 2) Pick something you’d like to accomplish as part of your new routine.